CompBiochBiophLab/Toolsold/README.md

 # python3

-There are thousands  or courses available on line, both on youtube and coursera, here I add 3 links, but many conditioners can be taken when choosing a course.
+There are thousands  of courses available on line, both on youtube and coursera, here I add 3 links, but many conditioners can be taken when choosing a course.
 I strongly recommend to chose a course with  a teacher which is easily understood and fulfilling your interests.

 general propose